aws-samples/aws-rtb-intelligence-kit/README.md

 #### Downloading the raw data

-In order to bootstrap our project, we are using a dataset which is available on the Kaggle Website. `1_download_ipinyou_data_tos3.ipynb` takes you through the required steps to download the data into the prepared S3 bucket.
+In order to bootstrap our project, we are using a dataset which is available on the Kaggle website. `1_download_ipinyou_data_tos3.ipynb` takes you through the required steps to download the data into the prepared S3 bucket.
 For this purpose you need a Kaggle Account which can be created on their website.
 The intention is to get the solution end to end working with this example dataset prior to introducing your own data which will require some adoptions depending on the details of the data format you are using.

 #### Preprocessing the data and feature engineering

 The preprocessing and feature engineering steps will be involving large amounts of data - especially in real life scenarios.
 In order to be able to process the data, we will be running it on the Amazon EMR Cluster which we have been creating already in an earlier step.
-The notebook ``is running witin a PySpark(SparkMagic) kernel an will be connected to the EMR cluster.
+The notebook runs within a PySpark (SparkMagic) kernel and will be connected to the EMR cluster.

-The screenshots below are showing how you can connect your notebook to the cluster.
+The screenshots below are showing how you can connect your notebook to the EMR cluster.
 First click on cluster.

 ![connect-cluster](assets/connect-cluster.png)

-The next step is selecting the cluster from the list of available clusters.
+The next step is selecting the EMR cluster from the list of available clusters.

 ![select-cluster](assets/select-cluster.png)

-Now we can select the `no credentials` option.
+Now we can select the **No credentials** option and continue with **Connect** as outlined in the screenshot below.

 ![choose-credential-cluster](assets/choose-credential-cluster.png)

-We are setup and can run the pipeline
+We are setup and can run the data processing pipeline.

 The actual pipeline is all contained in `2_OpenRTB_EMR.ipynb` and documented inline the notebook.